ChrisDuffley/stationPlaylist/addonuserguide.md

 Q. Will the add-on work with 64-bit NVDA?

-Yes to an extent.
-NV Access and contributors are working on 64-bit NVDA, and testing shows some parts of the SPL ad-on will work on it.
-The biggest limitation is inability to review track and encoder data, and work is ongoing to resolve this issue.
+Yes for the most part.
+NV Access and contributors are working on 64-bit NVDA, and testing shows parts of the SPL ad-on will work on it.

 Q. What are update channels?